Al-Suqaylabiyah District

 Al-Suqaylabiyah District (السقيلبية As Suqailabiya) is a district (mantiqah) administratively belonging to Hama Governorate, Syria.
 At the 2004 official census, the district had a population of 240,091.
-Its administrative centre is the city of Al-Suqaylabiyah.
-The district includes most of Al-Ghab plain.
+Its administrative centre is the city of al-Suqaylabiyah.
+The district includes most of al-Ghab plain.
+It is currently controlled by the Syrian transitional government.

 Sub-districts

 The district of Hama is divided into five sub-districts or nahiyahs (population according to 2004 official census):